Dr-Katherine-Johnson/chart/README.md

   - [Earnings Chart](https://github.com/Dr-Wing/earnings)

 ## Deployment
 - Create a file in the project directory named `.env`, based on `.env.template`.
+This file will need:
+  1. The URL of the deployed EC2 instance for this service
-This file will need the URL of the deployed EC2 instance, as well as the absolute path to the private key file in order to authenticate into that instance.
+  2. The URL of the deployed EC2 instance for the price chart service
+  3. The absolute path to the private key file in order to authenticate into that instance.

 - From your LOCAL computer
 ```sh